-Taking medication on a daily (and even hourly) basis can be a hassle and is regularly forgotten, resulting in health impacts that could’ve be avoidable.
-Remembering to take your medication, as well as the correct dosage, is so important and potentially life changing!
+Taking the medication on a daily (and even hourly) basis can be a hassle and is regularly forgotten, resulting in health impacts that could’ve been avoidable.
+Remembering to take your medication, as well as the correct dosage, is so important and potentially life-changing!
 By following these four easy steps you can keep control of your pills, healthcare and your life – without having to be in an aged care facility!

-- Use a pill box: The pill box is a self-explanatory organisation tool to help you remember your every day medication and correct dosages.
-Just take a few minutes out on your Sunday to split your daily medications up – pill boxes with am and pm are also easy to purchase from your local chemist.
+- The pillbox is a self-explanatory organisation tool to help you remember your everyday medication and correct dosages.
+Just take a few minutes out on your Sunday to split your daily medications up – pillboxes with am and pm are also easy to purchase from your local chemist.

 To achieve this help, get a family member, or even a support worker or nurse to aid you in this activity for just a few hours once a week.